 Summer is here, which means out with the hot meals and in with the cold!
 Your taste buds will be craving fresh foods when the heat hits, and a hearty salad can be the perfect fit.
 Salads are labeled as one of the healthiest meals, and rightfully so – there are so many healthy ingredients that can be tossed into a salad!
 However, many times a salad can be laden with unwanted calories, depending on what you’re adding to it.
 Here are some simple tips to make your salad the perfect meal for summer.

 Boost Fiber With Beans

-I love adding any type of bean to my salad.
-It adds texture, flavor and fiber.
+Adding any type of bean to your salad adds texture, flavor and fiber.
 Fiber is the key nutrient that not only keeps you full, but also has a magical quality of entering your blood system, picking up bad estrogens and pulling them out of your body.
 Any bean will do – kidney, romano, mung, edamame, chick peas, etc. Beans are best when purchased dried and prepared, however, in a pinch, certain canned beans are better than others – such as the EDEN Organics brand that ensures BPA free cans and that the beans are first pressure cooked to make them easier to digest.